 Worth checking your gas tank fuel level.
 Many cars are programmed to prevent the pump from operating if the gas tank is critically low on fuel; this protects the pump from dry-running damage.

 A pump that sort of works will require a pressure test to confirm a problem, but a pump that doesn’t work at all is the more common fault and is usually pretty easy to confirm.

 With the ignition key in the “On” position, the pump will make a “hum” or “buzz” noise.
 It will be most noticeable at the rear of the car where the gas tank lives.

-If you do hear a humming noise your fuel pump is turning on and so is likely working OK.
+If you do hear a humming noise, your fuel pump is turning on, so it is likely working OK.

 You can try tapping on the bottom of the gas tank, this often gets the pump going again, but the pump will need to be replaced.